-A prospective Mum was very anxious about the birth and being at home completely alone with a newborn child as she had very little support from the baby's father and no family support in the area.
+A prospective Mum was very anxious about the birth and being at home alone with a newborn child as she had very little support from the baby's father and no family support in the area.

 A Home-Start volunteer was placed to provide support a week prior to the baby's arrival to discuss Mum's anxieties and needs for when the baby arrived.
 The volunteer then provided practical support after the birth; helping with feeds, support to go out, to go to baby groups, and attend appointments.
 Support was provided at home to allow Mum to catch up with chores.
 Additional emotional support was also provided by GP and psychotherapy sessions for Mum.
 Mum developed a great bond with her son and became less and less overwhelmed by motherhood.
-She has now embraced the challenge of becoming a Mum and provides her child with everything he needs.
-As a result is a very happy little boy showing secure attachment to his mother.
+She has now embraced the challenge of becoming a Mum and provides him with everything he needs.
+He, as a result is a very happy little one.